MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgSiteOnenotePage.md

 Retrieve the properties and relationships of a page object.
 Getting page information Access a page's metadata by page identifier: Getting page content You can use the page's content endpoint to get the HTML content of a page: The includeIDs=true query option is used to update pages.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSiteOnenotePage](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaSiteOnenotePage?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)